ci-collaborative/au-fhir-base/pages/_includes/profiles.md

       </tr>
       <tr>
         <td><a href="StructureDefinition-patient-guidance-med-testident.html">Patient with Medicare Number and Patient Test Identifier Open Slice</a></td>
-        <td>Derived profile uses open slice to allow max one Medicare Number and max one of a Patient Test Identifier</td>
+        <td>Derived profile uses open slice (discriminator=system) to allow max one Medicare Number and max one of a Patient Test Identifier</td>
       </tr>
     </tbody>
 </table>